Article · May 1, 2026

 Two responses, one is right.

 Wrong response: ship anyway, fix forward.
-The gate failed; this is the system telling you something is off.
-Shipping past the gate compresses one bug into a slower-to-fix bug later, and breaks the integrity of the phased approach.
-Once you have shipped one bad phase, the gate is no longer trustworthy.
+The gate failed.
+Shipping past it compresses one bug into a slower, harder-to-find bug downstream.
+Do it once and the gate is no longer trustworthy.

 Right response: roll back and fix.
-If the gate fails on layer 1 (automated), the fix is usually small (a typo, a missing import).
-If the gate fails on layer 2 (functional), the fix might be a small re-prompt or a manual code patch.
-If the gate fails on layer 3 (regression), something rippled where you did not expect, and the right move is to roll back the phase entirely, re-scope the prompt, and re-dispatch.
+If the gate fails on layer 1, the fix is usually small (a typo, a missing import).
+If it fails on layer 2, a targeted re-prompt or a manual patch usually resolves it.
+If it fails on layer 3 (something rippled where you didn’t expect), roll back the phase entirely, re-scope the prompt, and re-dispatch.

-The clearest example I can share without naming anything specific: a six-page admin dashboard migrating its form layer from useState to RHF + Zod + shadcn <Form>.
-The pages were Tasks, Clients, Users, Projects, TimeTracking, and Settings.
+A six-page admin dashboard migrating its form layer from useState to RHF + Zod + shadcn <Form>.
+The pages: Tasks, Clients, Users, Projects, TimeTracking, Settings.
 Each form had its own validation rules and its own server-error handling.

 The phase plan: